Texas Spectroscopic Search for Ly$\alpha$ Emission at the End of Reionization III. the Ly$\alpha$ Equivalent-width

 \subsection{Photometric Redshift Calibration}

-Photometric selection technique of high-$z$ galaxies has brought an extensive set of candidate galaxies based on multi-wavelength imaging data \citep[e.g.,][]{Stark2009a, Papovich2011a, Bouwens2015a, Finkelstein2015a}, and multi-object spectroscopic observations with photometrically-selected galaxies have successfully confirmed their redshifts up to $z\gtrsim8$ \citep[e.g.,][]{Zitrin2015a}.
-Future observations with \textit{JWST}/NIRSpec will be able to observe numerous fainter galaxies during the epoch of reionization with a much wider wavelength coverage of 0.9 -- 5.0$\mu$m.
+The photometric selection technique of high-$z$ galaxies has brought an extensive set of candidate galaxies based on multiwavelength imaging data \citep[e.g.,][]{Stark2009a, Papovich2011a, Bouwens2015a, Finkelstein2015a}, and multiobject spectroscopic observations with photometrically selected galaxies have successfully confirmed their redshifts up to $z\gtrsim8$ \citep[e.g.,][]{Zitrin2015a}.
+Future observations with JWST/NIRSpec will be able to observe numerous fainter galaxies during the epoch of reionization with a much wider wavelength coverage of 0.9 -- 5.0$\mu$m.
 This enables us to spectroscopically confirm their redshifts via a suite of rest-frame UV and optical lines as well as Ly$\alpha$ emission \citep{Finkelstein2019a}.
 However, photometric selection such as photometric redshift measurements \citep[e.g., EAZY;][]{Brammer2008a} becomes more uncertain and needs to be calibrated further at $z\gtrsim6$ \citep{Pentericci2018b}.
-Particularly, the so-far rare spectroscopic confirmation of galaxies at $z>7.5$ makes it challenging to test photometric redshift measurement due to the faint nature of distant galaxies and the increasing neutral fraction of the IGM.
+Particularly, the so far rare spectroscopic confirmation of galaxies at $z>7.5$ makes it challenging to test photometric redshift measurement due to the faint nature of distant galaxies and the increasing neutral fraction of the IGM.

 Our comprehensive spectroscopic campaign now delivers new spectroscopic redshifts ($z_{\text{spec}}$) for 10 (15) galaxies at a 4$\sigma$ (3$\sigma$) level, including two previously known galaxies at $z=7.51$ and $7.60$ \citep{Finkelstein2013a, Jung2019a}.
 With these confirmed redshifts, we test the accuracy of our sample's photometric redshifts ($z_{\text{phot}}$) as shown in Figure \ref{fig:specz_photz}.
 We measure the relative error of $\Delta z = (z_{\text{spec}}-z_{\text{phot}})/(1-z_{\text{spec}})$ and define outliers at $|\Delta z|>0.15$ similarly to \cite{Dahlen2013a}.
 The overall quality of the photometric redshifts appears good, and all the relative errors of $\Delta z$ are less than the defined outlier thresholds within their uncertainties.
 However, there is a systematic bias at $z>7.4$ seen in the figure, where the photometric redshifts are always underestimated compared to the spectroscopic redshifts.
 A similar bias has been reported at various redshift ranges at $z>3$ in literature \citep[e.g.,][]{Oyarzun2016a, Brinchmann2017a, Pentericci2018b}.
 This is understandable in the sense that for Ly$\alpha$-detected objects, Ly$\alpha$ emission contributes to the increased flux at the photometric band which covers the observed wavelength range of Ly$\alpha$, and such increased flux pushes the continuum break (Lyman-break) toward shorter wavelengths in the photometric data.